rachelandrew/grid-by-example/examples/index.md

 ---
 # Grid by Example

-The following examples include a screenshot (taken in Chrome), code sample and link to the worked example.
+The following examples include an image of how the example should look in a supporting browser, code sample and link to the worked example.
+I have also linked to a CodePen of each example so you can fork and play with these.
 You will need a supporting browser to view these examples.
 Current supporting browsers and how to enable support in those browsers can be found on the [Igalia site](http://igalia.github.io/css-grid-layout/enable.html).

 Where I know there are issues in displaying an example I have noted that.
 This changes quickly so drop me a line if you spot something that looks different to you.